Jesse-Kerr/recordmender/README.md

 5. Create interactive web app.
 Here, producers can upload the songs they've sampled in the past, and the algorithm will recommend new songs to look for samples in.

-6. Allow users to input preferences into the web app (I want my sample to be more/ less esoteric (even country of origin, perhaps), I need this specific element for my song, etc.)
+6. Allow users to input preferences into the web app (I want my sample to be more/ less esoteric (country of origin of sample song, time period, perhaps), I need this specific element for my song, etc.)

 7. Create a database with other features about the sample songs that can be used in the recommendation engine.
 (See **Sample Song Metadata Schema** for more details.)